SuperOfficeDocs/superoffice-docs/user-guide/en/chat/admin/add-javascript.md

 # Add JavaScript for your website

 To make the chat feature available to your customers, you must add a JavaScript to the relevant pages on your website.
-If you have set up multiple chat channels, each chat channel has a specific JavaScript which must be added to the relevant page(s).
+If you have set up multiple chat channels, each chat channel has a specific JavaScript that must be added to the relevant page(s).

 1. SuperOffice Settings and maintenance: Click the **Chat** button in the Navigator (![icon][img2]).
     SuperOffice Service: Select ![icon][img1] **System settings > Chat**.